 - Improving education and training programs for United States children and under-qualified workers;

 - Providing more affordable housing for young and/or older, poorer United States residents;

 - Improving the United States environment and making more productive use of natural resources; or

 - Involving a request from an interested United States government agency.

 Generally speaking, this prong, along with Prong 2 below, is not too difficult to meet.

 PRONG 2 – Is the benefit of the applicant’s work “national in scope”?

-What must be established here is that there has been and will continue to be a benefit to the United States national interest through the applicant’s work.
-It should be shown that applicant’s work is national in scope or that it benefits a national goal.
-Furthermore, it is important to understand that the focus should be on how the applicant’s own work directly benefits the national interest, and not on how the field the applicant is working in as a whole benefits the national interest.
+What must be established here is that there has been and will continue to be a benefit to the United States’ national interest through the applicant’s work.
+It should be shown that the applicant’s work is national in scope or that it benefits a national goal.
+Furthermore, it is important to understand that the focus should be on how the applicant’s own work directly benefits the national interest, and not on how the field the applicant is working in, as a whole, benefits the national interest.